About the Computer Olympiad

 The South African Computer Olympiad is one of the oldest in the world.
 It started in 1984 when a group of teachers approached Old Mutual for sponsorship.
 It became a project of the Institute of IT Professionals South Africa – funded by Old Mutual for the next 20 years.

 For the first two years, participation was less than 100 but when a two-round format was introduced in 1986, participation went over 1,000 immediately.
 By 1990 the Olympiad had 2,000 participants per year and was the biggest event of its kind in the world.
 By 2003 participation had grown to over 3,000 but very few from historically disadvantaged backgrounds.

-Concerned that many learners waited to grade 11 or 12 before taking part in the Computer Olympiad, when it would be too late to make the right subject choices, an aptitude test was introduced in 2006.
-Number of entries shot up immediately to 32,000 in 2006.
-This round is now known as the Talent Search and still attracts large numbers of participants.
+Concerned that many learners waited to grade 11 or 12 before taking part in the Computer Olympiad, when it would be too late to make the right subject choices, an aptitude test was introduced in 2003 to cater for a wider audience.
+Participation again increased; to more than 11,000 in 2003, 13,000 in 2004 and 15,000 in 2005.

-To cater for the increasing number of learners who take Computer Application Technology or Computer Literacy at schools, an additional competition was introduced in 2010.
+To cater for the increasing number of learners who take Computer Applications Technology or Computer Literacy at schools, an additional competition was introduced in 2010.
 This is known as the Computer Applications Olympiad to distinguish this Olympiad from the Computer Programming Olympiad.

 The INSTITUTE of IT PROFESSIONALS SOUTH AFRICA is now the main the sponsors of the Computer Olympiads since 2021.

 Janestreet became the sponsor of the Computer Programming Olympiad and International Olympiad in Informatics (IOI) since 2023.